 - There is a green shoe option of Kshs 1 billion in the first tranche.

 - Funds raised will be utilized in private equity, ICT development and local and regional expansion projects.

 - The minimum investment is Kshs 100,000 (~$1,150) with multiples after of Kshs 50,000.

 - The 5-year bond (maturing in July 2019) pays 13% a year (6.5% every six months).
 So if you invest Kshs 100,000, you will get an interest payment of ($) Kshs.
 6,500 twice a year.

 - The bonds will be listed at the NSE for easy trading.

-At the end of 2013 BritAm had Kshs 47 billion of assets, revenue of Kshs 15 billion and pre tax profit of Kshs 3.1b.
+- At the end of 2013, BritAm had Kshs 47 billion of assets, revenue of Kshs 15 billion and a pre-tax profit of Kshs 3.1b.
 They had Kshs 3.7 billion in investment property and Kshs 6.1 billion in listed companies.
-They own 21% of Housing Finance, 10% of Equity Bank and 25% of Acorn group.
+They own 21% of Housing Finance, 10% of Equity Bank and 25% of the Acorn group.
 They are acquiring Real Insurance for Kshs 1.3 billion (825m cash and shares for the balance).

 - The minimum subscription is TZS 50,000 ($30) for 100 Shares.
 You can apply online, but a physical application form must be received at the brokers by 4th July.

 - Swala has total assets of $1.8 million in 2013 (up from $75,000 in 2012).
 Revenue in 2013 was $285,000 (up from $62k) and loss was $5.5 million for the year (down from $1.26m the year before).

 - They are fundraising as they plan to spend $3.5M next year and $6M the year after.